<Home> <Bands> <Musicians> <Venues & Places> <Reunions> <Contacts List> <Anthems> <Search>

 Sadly, Mac McInman passed away in October 2013 after a short illness, and shortly afterwards Pete Traille decided to move on to new horizons.
 We eventually managed to recruit two very able replacements for Mac and Pete, David Marshall and Cliff Andrews.
 I believe that the band is now sounding better than ever.
 There are photos, samples, etc, on the Kavalliers website - www.kavalliers.co.nz

-Click on the image above to view the full programme "The Kavalliers - 'Rockin the Planet with Shane' - October 2014", including interviews with Andy Shackleton and Bruce Jarvis.
+Click on the image above to view the full programme "The Kavalliers - 'Rockin the Planet with Shane' - October 2014", including interviews with Bruce Jarvis and me.

 <Home> <Bands> <Musicians> <Venues & Places> <Reunions> <Contacts List> <Anthems> <Search>